gesker/quick-db-web-app/Article.md

 I posted a small sample project up on [github here](https://github.com/gesker/quick-db-web-app) if you’d like to take this combination of new tools for a try and are in a hurry.
 That trivial Dockerfile mentioned earlier and, for good measure, a sample Kubernetes yaml file are in the repository, too.
 The sample code has a reference sql file, configured JPA persistence unit and JPA Object and a JSF page to display data if you choose to populate the table.
 The **wildfly-datasources-preview-galleon-pack** get's your bootable jar to be database aware with very little effort so we might as fetch some data and display it.

 Thanks again to the  [wildfly-extras](https://github.com/wildfly-extras/wildfly-datasources-galleon-pack) team.
-So many good tools come out of the Wildfly and these tools are not the least of these good things and adds to the pleasure of developing applications using [Jakarta](https://jakarta.ee)!
+So many good tools come out of the Wildfly and these tools are not the least of these good things and each adds to the pleasure of developing applications using [Jakarta](https://jakarta.ee)!

 ---
 ### Author